Trying To Stop Suicide: Guyana Aims To Bring Down Its High Rate

 Many people, then, might keep struggles with depression or suicidal thoughts quiet for fear of being locked away at the National Psychiatric Hospital, which many still refer to as the "Berbice Madhouse."
 One of the country's three newspapers ran a headline last year referring to an "escaped psychiatric hospital inmate."

 Someone experiencing suicidal thoughts could call the national suicide prevention hotline, but attempted suicide is still illegal in Guyana, and the hotline is run by the police.
 The psychologist Caitlin Vieira says that very few callers, if any, have been punished or arrested since the hotline's start.
-Yetthe fear of prosecution prevents many people from using the service, says Autar.
+Yet the fear of prosecution prevents many people from using the service, says Autar.

 Distance is also an obstacle.
 Many families in remote areas must travel hours to Georgetown Public Hospital in the capital to seek psychological evaluation, which can be both logistically and financially challenging.
 Two rehabilitation centers serve those struggling with substance abuse, and many cannot afford their services.
 One center serves only men.
 The mental health professionals who are able to travel to rural areas are overworked and often only able to devote minimal time to each patient, say Autar and Vieira.